GAD-7 Anxiety Test

 Unlike a blood test, which produces a definitive, or objective, result, self-administered tests are only as reliable as the responses that are given.
 Because of this, the results are NOT definitive, but only serve as an indication.

-In fact, there is no objective test available to determine if a person has anxiety or not and this test actually measures behavioural responses.
+In fact, there is no objective test available to determine if a person has anxiety or not.

-Nevertheless, the GAD-7 mental health test has found its way into the literature as a commonly used tool for indicating the presence of anxiety and, like the PHQ-9 test, the NHS uses this test to determine the effectiveness of its IAPT (Increasing Access to Psychological Therapies) services.
+Nevertheless, the GAD-7 anxiety test has found its way into the literature as a commonly used tool for indicating the presence of anxiety and in fact the NHS use this test, in conjunction with another test called the PHQ-9 test (Personal Health Questionnaire) to determine the effectiveness of its IAPT (Improving Access to Psychological Therapies) services.

 The consultation is free and lasts around 50 minutes.